+Issuer: State of Wisconsin

+Transportation Revenue Bonds

+CUSIP Numbers: 977123 Prefix (All)

+Type of

-Issuer: State of Wisconsin Transportation Revenue Bonds CUSIP Numbers: 977123 Prefix (All) Type of Information: Financial/Operating Data Disclosures Filing; Rule 15c2-12 Disclosure; Audited Financial Statements Attached are the statements of cash receipts and disbursements with independent auditors' report for the years ended June 30, 2020 and June 30, 2019, together with unaudited information prepared by the State of Wisconsin Department of Transportation, for the Wisconsin Transportation Revenue Obligation Program The attached were received by the State on November 24, 2020.
-The attached items will also be included in the State's Continuing Disclosure Annual Report, which is expected to be filed on or before December 31, 2020.
+Information: Financial/Operating Data Disclosures Filing;

+Rule 15c2-12 Disclosure; Audited Financial Statements

+Attached are the statements of cash receipts and disbursements with independent auditors' report for the years ended June 30, 2021 and June 30, 2020, together with unaudited information prepared by the State of Wisconsin Department of Transportation, for the Wisconsin Transportation Revenue Obligation Program.
+The attached were received by the State on September 28, be filed on or before December 27, 2021.

+The attached will also be included in the State's Continuing Disclosure Annual Report, which is expected to doa.wi.gov/capitalfinance wisconsinbonds.com